 Professor Michael Hogg's long and varied professional experience helps Freeman students bridge the gap between academia and the real business world.
 His research interests focus on corporate law, and he frequently writes case studies.

-Now the Associate Dean for Undergraduate Programs, he has also served as a professor of legal studies in business for more than 20 years.
+He has served as a professor of legal studies in business for more than 20 years.

 - Professor Hogg teaches Business Law, Insurance and Risk, and Legal Environment of Business, which is required for all undergraduates.

 Professor Hogg has demonstrated dedication and lent his influence to Tulane in a variety of capacities, including serving as associate provost for six years and as the vice president of student affairs for four years.